 The amount you would receive if you qualify is $750 at tax time.
-In other words, you get to claim up to $5000 in home buying expenses including legal fees, home inspection costs, and land transfer tax.
-Then the tax credit is calculated as 15% of the $5000 in expenses, for a maximum of $750.
+More specifically, the tax credit is calculated as 15% of up to $5000 of the cost of buying a home.

 How to Claim the First Time Buyers Tax Credit